patnaikd/tic-tac-toe/README.md

 Change the color of the winning row or column

 commit the code to github

+Deploy it to Firebase hosting

+Should I add .firebase/hosting cache file to git?

+Should I ignore everything under .firebase ?
 ```

 There was a minor bug due to change in signature of calculateWinner() that had to be fixed manually.